segmentstream-com/segmentstream-com.github.io/_docs/guides/json-feed-offline-data-import.md

 1 | `{"orderId":"N2", "createdAt":"2020-01-15","updatedAt":"2020-01-20", "currency":"USD","total":96.12,"status":"shipped","userId":"U2"}`
 2| `{"orderId":"N3", "createdAt":"2020-01-20","updatedAt":"2020-01-20", "currency":"USD","total":299.99,"status":"pendingShipment","userId":"U3"}`

-> Note: This approach allows you to reduce BigQuery costs when implementing ROI reporting as only daily updates would be processed instead of processing the whole feed table.
+> Note: This approach allows to significantly reduce the bandwidth by importing only order updates instead of all CRM orders.

 Your order feed should contain update records, meaning that for each change in the status of existing transaction you create a new record in the feed with the new value of the `updatedAt` field and preserving the value of the `createdAt` field.